“An charming small hotel at the heart of Morocco’s funkiest coastal town - stunning roof-terrace views”

 - Essaouira is well-known in the windsurfing fraternity for its strong winds and long sandy beach; or, if this is too passé for you, try kite-surfing

-- Be sure to wander down to the bustling fishing harbour where there are many covered stalls: a highlight of any visit to Essaouira.
+- Wander down to the bustling fishing harbour where there are many covered stalls: a highlight of any visit to Essaouira.
 There are also art galleries, museums and city walls to be explored

 - Essaouira's souks are friendlier, cheaper and often better quality than those of Marrakech or Agadir - especially for wooden furniture and inlay products such as backgammon sets